Jesse-21/beb-social-protocol/docs/nft.md

 For initial registration and for renewals, users will need to interact with a controller contract via commit/reveal process to prevent frontrunning.
 The separation of the controller and the main registrar is a common pattern used by many protocols to reduce the attack surface, thus granting the users continual ownership as long as the registrar is in place.

 Initially, a single controller is implemented, the `BebGenesisController`.
 The ability to add and remove controllers is crucial in implementing future upgrades and controller contracts.
-The BΞB DAO will eventually vote on controller-related changes.
+The BEB DAO will eventually vote on controller-related changes.

-## BΞB Names
+## BEB Names

-Registration of human-readable community names is a critical feature of the BΞB Community Protocol, making NFTCs have an optional BΞB Name, accessible by a BΞB client through `[name].client.xyz` or `[name].beb`.
-If a BΞB NFTC does not have a name, it is `client.xyz/[contractAddress]/[tokenId]` by default.
-Note that a BΞB Name is blockchain agnostic, the communities aren't branded by a specific chain protocol, rather the BΞB protocol itself.
+Registration of human-readable community names is a critical feature of the BEB Community Protocol, making NFTCs have an optional BEB Name, accessible by a BEB client through `[name].client.xyz` or `[name].beb`.
+If a BEB NFTC does not have a name, it is `client.xyz/[contractAddress]/[tokenId]` by default.
+Note that a BEB Name is blockchain agnostic, the communities aren't branded by a specific chain protocol, rather the BEB protocol itself.

-## BΞB Name Leasing
+## BEB Name Leasing

-To discourage community squatting, we design BΞB NFTC Names to be leasable, which means they are controlled by the BΞB Registrar.
+To discourage community squatting, we design BEB NFTC Names to be leasable, which means they are controlled by the BEB Registrar.
 Shorter names will have a higher name mint and yearly renewal.
 Price is computed by an oracle, with a rate to mint, and a rate per year to lease.